 Soon we were off to Bocas, landing eight minutes later (really, eight minutes!).
 I easily got my bags, as only seven of us got off the plane, and a cab driver called to me as I came outside.
-He dropped me at the water taxi stop, and called for someone to come help me with my bags, that were as heavy as if they had dead bodies in them.
+He dropped me at the water taxi stop, and called for someone to come help me with my bags, that were as heavy as if they had dead bodies packed inside them.

 I made the five minute trip across the water to Bocas Marina, was dropped at the pier, and lugged my way to Sea Life just before 9am, much to Scott’s surprise.
 Luckily, I caught him before he’d left to pick me up!
 We discussed having a “plan B” in place for future situations.

 So, I’m back to life at sea, or should I say marina life for now.
-I’ve caught up on sleep (getting 12 straight hours my first three nights back), laundry and cleaning, and we’ve moved locations to a new marina (more on that to come).
+I’ve caught up on sleep (getting 12 straight hours my first three nights back), laundry and cleaning and we’ve moved locations to a new marina (more on that to come).
 It’s great to be back on Sea Life, with Scott and Howard, and I’m looking forward to enjoying the area before we shove off to discover more of Panama’s Caribbean coast.
 Here are more photos of my final days at home, and flights back to Bocas.

 “Shells Sink, Dreams Float.
 Life’s Good On Our Boat!”